Welcome to RTHS

 Our October Event

-This is an "in-person" AND ZOOM event.
-Registration is ONLY necessary for ZOOM participation so we can send you the ZOOM connection information.
+Most events are offered both In-person and via ZOOM.
+Registration is ONLY necessary for ZOOM participation so we can send you the ZOOM connection information when it's available.

 Featured Article